crocket77/EthansPortfolio/readme.md

 Ethan Pfeiffer's Portfolio
 This is a collection of my credentials and web development applications.
+It is mobile responsive.

+Applications:
+Run-Buddy is a test website for learning web development.
+Freds Flowers is a site I created to show off my fathers garden.

+This is for me to keep track of the portfolio criteria.
 This is the Acceptance Criteria:
 GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio